+86 4008783488

 • Slower Assembly Speed: THT generally requires manual placement and soldering of components, which can be slower and more labor-intensive than SMT.

-• Increased PCB Size and Cost: Due to its lower component density and the need for drilling holes, THT can lead to larger PCBs and higher costs, particularly for complex circuits.
+• Increased PCB Size and Cost: Due to its lower component density and the need for drilling holes, THT can lead to larger PCB and higher costs, particularly for complex circuits.

 Combining SMT and THT

-In practice, many modern PCBs utilize a combination of both SMT and THT.
-This hybrid approach allows for the optimization of both the mechanical strength and electrical performance of the PCB by leveraging the strengths of each assembly technique.
-For example, components that need to endure mechanical stress or high temperatures might use THT, while most other components use SMT to save space and cost.
-This method ensures robust, high-performance PCBs suitable for a variety of consumer electronics applications.
+In practice, many modern PCB use a combination of both SMT and THT.
+This hybrid approach allows you to optimize both the mechanical strength and electrical performance of the PCB by leveraging the strengths of each assembly technique.
+For example, components that need to withstand mechanical stress or high temperatures might use THT, while most other components use SMT to save space and cost.
+This approach gives you robust, high-performance PCB that work well for a wide range of consumer electronics applications.

 Chapter 8